arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/18.smart-compressor-app-note/content.md

 ### Arduino Cloud Dashboard

-Taking advantage of the Arduino Cloud, we can seamlessly integrate a simple but powerful dashboard to monitor and visualize the status of the system in real-time:
+By leveraging the Arduino Cloud, we can seamlessly integrate a simple yet powerful dashboard to monitor and visualize the system status in real-time:

 ![Arduino Cloud Dashboard](assets/cloud-dash.gif)